-To check if the replication has been properly configured for a table.
-If so, the table's status is shown as Operational.
+To check if the replication has been properly configured for a table, check the status.
+If properly configured, the table's status is shown as Operational.

-If the replication lag increase beyond maximum acceptable lag defined during the replication setup or the lag is not being reported, the table's status is shown as Warning.
+If the replication lag increases beyond maximum acceptable lag defined during the replication setup or the lag is not being reported, the table's status is shown as Warning.

 To delete a table from the replication, click ... > Remove Table.
 This removes both the table and its index tables from replication.
 If you decide to remove an index table from the replication group, it does not remove its main table from the replication group.